Abel Quintos could hardly sustain a family, let alone a functional one.

 So he sets out to try something else.
 Find your own niche, as he was told.
 Maybe he can be the cool and charismatic sibling.

 When practicing in front of the mirror didn’t work out the first time, Silas gives up altogether.
-The next morning, he’s eating his waffles so slowly that they probably have gone cold by now.
-At first Jude thought there was something wrong with his waffles, then realizes that the teens are the ones with problems.
+The next morning, he’s eating his waffles so slowly that they’re probably cold by now.
+Jude knows it’s not his cooking; there’s something wrong with the teens themselves.

 Silas almost chokes on his waffles.
 “What?
 Were you eavesdropping?”